Practice 01 · Technology Optimization

 I turn the technology stack into an EBITDA lever.

-Negotiation Benchmarked against market, structured for leverage.
-Where you sit on existing contracts vs industry pricing — and what's negotiable now, not just at renewal.
+Benchmarked against market, structured for leverage.
+Where you sit on existing contracts vs industry pricing - and what's negotiable now, not just at renewal.

-Consolidation Stop paying twice for the same thing.
-Duplicate stack elimination — highest yield in combined entities where redundancy is structural.
+Stop paying twice for the same thing.
+Duplicate stack elimination - highest yield in combined entities where redundancy is structural.

-AI-native replacement Where AI builds beat what you buy.
+Where AI builds beat what you buy.
 Decommission the vendor, construct workflows tailored to your business.
 Cost savings plus top-line upside.

 What I deliver